-Consider the values you had growing up – treat others how you want to be treated, always say "thank you," show support to those struggling, etc. But as you grow, and as society progresses, conventions change, often causing values to shift.
+Consider the morals you were raised with: Treat others how you want to be treated, always say "thank you," help those who are struggling, etc. But as you grow, and as society progresses, conventions change, often causing values to shift.

-Kelly added that to find success in ethical leadership, you should demonstrate how adhering to specific values benefits the mission of the organization.
+Kelly added that to find success in ethical leadership, demonstrate how adhering to specific values benefits the mission of the organization.

 "Culture is not a collection of personal preferences," he said.
 "Mission is king.
 When that ceases to be true, an organization has begun its journey toward the mediocre middle."

-While your ethics don't need to be the same as your workers', you should be able to establish common ground with them.
+While your values don't need to be identical with those of your workers, you should be able to establish common ground with them.
 This often starts with the hiring process and is maintained through a vision statement.

-"I do not believe that every person is a fit for every company, and that is okay," said Green.
-"Companies need to do a better job ensuring they find people who are aligned with their values rather than just hiring for experience.
-People of every race and sexual orientation have different values, so I believe that you can still create a very diverse, respectful work culture and team that is aligned around certain ideals."
+"I do not believe that every person is a fit for every company, and that is OK," said Green.
+"Companies need to do a better job ensuring they find people who are aligned with their values rather than just hiring for experience."

 In fact, Kelly believes it's valuable to hire employees who have different experiences and perspectives, because they each offer their own solutions to challenges.